 his own destiny.
 These two opposing ideas by themselves are wrong, but

 together they explain how God works with man.
-We then discover a plethora of Bible
+Combining their contribution we discover a plethora of Bible

 verses interspersed throughout the Scriptures that have gone unnoticed for